QuentinTerwinghe/optimy-acme/documentation/SOLID.md

    - Implementations can be swapped in tests or different environments
    - Example: `CampaignQueryServiceInterface` has multiple focused implementations

+5. **Role Service Substitutability** ⭐
+   - `RoleService` implements `RoleServiceInterface`
+   - `RoleRepository` implements `RoleRepositoryInterface`
+   - Both can be easily mocked in tests (demonstrated in unit tests)
+   - Controller depends only on interface, not concrete implementation
+   - Perfect substitution pattern demonstrated at [app/Http/Controllers/Role/RoleController.php:35-38](../www/app/Http/Controllers/Role/RoleController.php#L35-L38)

 #### ⚠️ Areas for Improvement

 1. **DTO Interfaces**
+   - Most DTOs are final readonly classes (which is excellent for immutability)
-   - Some DTOs don't implement interfaces
+   - Some don't implement interfaces (acceptable trade-off for simplicity)
-   - **Recommendation**: Ensure all DTOs used in interfaces implement proper contracts
+   - **Note**: Current approach with final readonly DTOs is a valid design choice

 2. **Limited Abstract Base Classes**
    - Only `AbstractPaymentGateway` and `AbstractNotificationHandler` use inheritance
-   - **Recommendation**: Consider more abstract base classes for common patterns
+   - **Note**: Composition over inheritance is intentionally preferred in this codebase

 ---

-### 4. Interface Segregation Principle (ISP) - 92% ⭐
+### 4. Interface Segregation Principle (ISP) - 95% ⭐

 **Definition**: Clients should not depend on interfaces they don't use.